bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch2-5-2">2.5.2 Color properties</h3>
 <!------------------------------------------------------------------------------------------------>

-Color is one of the first things you\'ll want to explore when designing your Web site.
+Color is one of the first things you&#39;ll want to explore when designing your Web site.
 Thankfully, CSS provides a wide array of tools for you to control the color of different HTML elements.
 There are basic color properties:

 <h4>color</h4>

 \[[*Documentation*](https://www.w3.org/TR/css3-color/#foreground)\]

-This property sets the foreground color of an element\'s text content.
+This property sets the foreground color of an element&#39;s text content.
 By default, all text content will be set to black.
 If you set the color on one HTML element it will be inherited by all HTML elements within that.
 For example, if you set the color property on the body tag to blue, all text on your web page will be changed to blue, unless that text has a more specific color property that will override it.

 <h4>background-color</h4>

 \[[*Documentation*](https://www.w3.org/TR/css3-background/#the-background-color)\]

 This property sets the background color of an element.
 This color then represents the exact space the element takes up, which is always a rectangular area.
-The default value is \'transparent\' which means whatever is behind the element will shine through.
+The default value is &#39;transparent&#39; which means whatever is behind the element will shine through.
 Note that background-color is one example of a property that is *not* inherited, so you will have to directly set the background-color on each element.
-To set the overall color of your page, apply a background color to the body tag, and since all other element\'s background colors will be transparent by default, it will appear as if everything has that same background color.
+To set the overall color of your page, apply a background color to the body tag, and since all other element&#39;s background colors will be transparent by default, it will appear as if everything has that same background color.

 <h4>color as a value</h4>